test-kitchen/test-kitchen/docs/content/docs/drivers/digitalocean.md

 #### Example Global Driver Option

-This configuration set the driver to `digitalocean` and then sets the `some_config` configuration to true.
+This configuration sets the driver to `digitalocean` and then sets the `some_config` configuration to true.

 ```yaml
 driver: